 10. Bad Computer Habits

 Every computer has its own limit.
 You should know what your MacBook Pro is and isn’t capable of.
-For example, if you are holding a 2010 model MacBook Pro with 2GB RAM and a spinning hard disk drive, chances are it won’t be powerful enough to deal with too many processes at the same time.
+For example, if you are holding a 2015 model MacBook Pro with a spinning hard disk drive, chances are it won’t be powerful enough to deal with too many processes at the same time.
 If you run photo/video editing software as well as other apps simultaneously, it won’t take long for your Mac to heat up.

 How to Fix It: Know your Mac and Treat It Nicely.